HackYourFuture/interviewpreparation/adyeninterviews.md

 As with every skill, talent, and expertise, the more you do it, the better you’ll be at it.
 Yes, the old saying is indeed true: Practice makes perfect—particularly with job interviews.
 That’s why throughout your studies at HackYourFuture, you will have the opportunity to practice your interviewing skills with the HackYourFuture team and with recruiters and engineers at, one of our main sponsors.

-This repo is made for [students]() to learn how to prepare for these practices and for [interviewers from Adyen]() to learn best practices and get a better understanding of what we are trying to achieve with your help.
+This repo is made for [students](https://github.com/HackYourFuture/interviewpreparation/blob/main/adyeninterviews.md#information-for-students) to learn how to prepare for these practices and for [Adyen employees](https://github.com/HackYourFuture/interviewpreparation/blob/main/adyeninterviews.md#information-for-interviewers) to learn best practices and get a better understanding of what we are trying to achieve with your help.

 ## Information for Students
 Please go through the information below to make the most out of your Mock Interviews!